-It’s clear that millennials and Gen Z’ers not only trust influencers before purchasing products, but they want the same level of clout and payday as the ones they follow.
-In 2019, a study from Morning Consult showed that 86% of Gen Z and millennials would post content for money, and 54% would become influencers if they had the opportunity.
+It’s clear that millennials and Gen Z’ers trust influencers before purchasing products and want the same level of clout and payday as the ones they follow.

 There are hundreds of thousands of influencers on social media.
-So it’s critical that you make intelligent, data-driven decisions on which ones to collaborate with for your programs.
+So you must make intelligent, data-driven decisions on which ones to collaborate with for your programs.
 The influencer community can be broken down in so many different ways.
 Here’s one way to look at the influencer landscape: